UT Tyler School of Education - Graduate

 The School of Education provides educators two options for advancing their craft through earning a Master of Education in Curriculum and Instruction.
 Our primary method of delivery is in an online environment.
 Our secondary method of delivery is in face-to-face courses to address the specific needs of various cohorts.

 For students interested in the online option, all education courses in this degree are online and provide students with advanced Curriculum and Instruction coursework with an emphasis on diversity and technology.
 In addition, the degree structure allows the student to focus on a professional cognate area.
-Two of the cognates are also totally online, Special Education, and the academic content area of English.
 The Master of Education in Curriculum and Instruction degree is appropriate for teachers who wish to prepare to be instructors of high school dual credit/junior college level courses.

 Applicants for the Master of Education degree with a major in Curriculum and Instruction must meet General Degree Requirements of the College of Education.
 Applicants must meet the standards for admission to and retention in the program.
 Tuition and fees are substantially discounted for online courses.
 Traditional, face-to-face courses taken toward the degree do not receive discounted tuition and fees.
 Contact Dr. Mark Lewis for further information at firstname.lastname@example.org.